-The College of Engineering and Technology offers two distinct graduate-level programs: a Master of Science in Technology and a Master of Construction Management.
+The College of Engineering and Technology offers two distinct graduate-level programs: a Master of Science in Engineering Technology and a Master of Construction Management.
 Both programs are designed to support career advancement for those working in engineering careers or large-scale construction management projects.
 The curriculum for each program integrates coursework and research with applied-learning projects either on-the-job for working professionals or in partnership with one of the college's multiple private industry partners.

 The programs are designed with sufficient flexibility to permit students to select a combination of courses that meet their particular career or research goals.

-The Master of Science degree in Technology (MST) focuses on the integration of technical knowledge and management skills necessary for the effective improvement and management of technology-intensive systems.
+The Master of Science degree in Engineering Technology (MSET) focuses on the integration of technical knowledge and management skills necessary for the effective improvement and management of technology-intensive systems.
 The program is offered at WCU's main campus in Cullowhee for full-time students and in Asheville at the university's Biltmore Park instructional site for part-time, professional students.

 WCU's Master of Construction Management is a fully online program designed for those working in commercial, industrial or large-scale residential construction.
 The curriculum, which covers budget management, project planning, legal and regulatory issues, building forensics and more, prepares students for management-level positions in the industry.